-Schedule Builder always experiences peak load on the first day of classes, when students begin looking at syllabi, rethinking their schedules, and adding or dropping classes.
+Schedule Builder always experiences peak load on the first day of classes, when students begin looking at syllabi, rethinking their schedules and adding or dropping classes.
 While Harding was happy to see more students using the tool, the high load resulted in slowdowns during this peak period.

 “Peak response time was up to one minute — an unacceptable wait for a modern web app,” says Harding.
-“We were excited when the Performance Monitoring Toolset was introduced with Adobe ColdFusion 2018 as it gave us the visibility that we needed to monitor Schedule Builder in real time and understand how we could optimize experiences for students.”
+“We were excited when the Performance Monitoring Toolset was introduced with Adobe ColdFusion 2018 as it gave us the visibility that we needed to monitor Schedule Builder in real time and understand how we could optimise experiences for students.”

 Using the Performance Monitoring Toolset, Harding took a closer look at how the application performed under stress.
 Analysis indicated that many simultaneous requests to the server were being forced into a queue.
 Increasing request limits instantly eliminated these queues and reduced slowdowns.
-Tests also indicated that CPU utilization was reaching 100% for the Schedule Builder servers.
+Tests also indicated that CPU utilisation was reaching 100% for the Schedule Builder servers.
 With just a few clicks, Harding could increase CPU in the virtual environment, further boosting performance.

 Harding then used the Performing Monitoring Toolset to take a closer look into the performance of individual URLs and queries.
-This allowed the application team to focus their energy on optimizing areas with the slowest response times.
+This allowed the application team to focus their energy on optimising areas with the slowest response times.